 Head of Maintenance: Jannelle Codianni‘s To-Do list often has the words “Learn To…” before a task, which is pretty exciting.
 Working at Rowe keeps her mind sharp, her curiosity piqued, her heart open and her head thrown back in laughter.
 The journey to Rowe’s maintenance department has included stops at the Massachusetts College of Art, where she earned her BFA in The Studio for Interrelated Media, a small suburb in Eastern Massachusetts where she home- schooled her two daughters, and various venues around New England where she performs as a story teller.
 She is a writer, artist, and devoted servant to the spirit of the human virtues of compassion, truth, and connection.
 Jannelle feels honored to be part of the long and loving legacy of Rowe, adores living in a cabin, and gets a kick out of always smelling like wood smoke–even when she’s dressed up for a night out.

 Marketing & Development Coordinator: Molly Guest joins the Development & Marketing team after earning her Master’s in Business from Massachusetts College of Liberal Arts.
 When Molly isn’t assisting the board with much-needed fundraising efforts, she can be found supporting the website, all of Rowe’s social media and their marketing initiatives.
 Molly’s experience in higher education, along with her business background, makes her a great fit for Rowe.
 She remains active on MCLA’s advisory board to continue her commitment to the MBA program.
-When she’s not at work Molly loves to spend time with her family, travel as much as possible, watch her kids play sports, and perform service in the recovery community, all of which she is very passionate about.
+When she’s not at work Molly loves to spend time with her family, travel as much as possible and watch her kids play sports, all of which she is very passionate about.